SamwelOpiyo/Jumo-Coding-Question/README.md

 ## Assumptions

-* The csv file will always be consistent ie have same number of colmns and have same type of data.
+* The csv file to be provided is consistent ie have same number of columns and have same type of data.

+* The columns in the csv file to be provided end with "\n" and column head row "\r"

+* The dates in the csv file to be provided are only for two months.

 ## Running the Project